Wolverine971/9takes/src/blog/community/template.md

 - To find my "tribe"
 - To start a dialog with people unlike me
 - 3 reasons we see broadly but fail to see deeply

+law of reciprocity
+In negotiation there is the law of reciprocity which is inorder to get you must give people feel inclined to give inorder to get
+[David Sacks from the All in Podcast ](https://youtu.be/qQ544sWC8ZQ?t=485) talking about the give to get strategy as a tactic to get people to share their data.